smlee00/STM32-Keyword-Spotting-with-Edge-Impulse/README.md

 # STM32-Keyword-Spotting-with-Edge-Impulse #
 # Overview #

-This repository records the steps of attempt in making a keyword spotting project using machine learning.
-In this project, the machine learning model is trained using the Edge Implulse platfrom.
-STM32Cube is used to compile the code and build the porject into a STM32 board.
+This repository records the steps of attempt in making a Voice Assistant project by using machine learning.
+In this project, a word classifier model is trained using the Edge Implulse platfrom.
+STM32Cube is used to compile the code and build the project into a STM32 board.

 ## Materials ##
 The hardware used in this project are as follow: